infinum/ios-viper-xcode-templates/README.md

 * *LoginViewController* has a **strong** reference to *LoginPresenter*

-The reference types might appear a bit counter-intuitive, but they are organized this way to assure all module components are not deallocated from memory as long as one of its Views is active.
-In this way the Views lifecycle is also the lifecycle of the module - which actually makes perfect sense.
+The reference types might appear a bit counter-intuitive, but they are organized this way to ensure all module components are not deallocated from memory as long as one of its Views is active.
+In this way, the Views lifecycle is also the lifecycle of the module - which actually makes perfect sense.

-The creation and setup of module components is done in the Wireframe.
+The creation and setup of module components are done in the Wireframe.
 The creation of a new Wireframe is almost always done in the previous Wireframe.
 More details on this later in the actual code.

-Before we go into detail we should comment one somewhat unusual decision we made naming-wise and that's suffixing protocol names with "Interface" (*LoginWireframeInterface*, *RegisterViewInterface*, ...).
+Before we go into detail we should comment on one somewhat unusual decision we made naming-wise and that's suffixing protocol names with "Interface" (*LoginWireframeInterface*, *RegisterViewInterface*, ...).
 A common way to do this would be to omit the "Interface" part but we've found that this makes code somewhat less readable and the logic behind VIPER harder to grasp, especially when starting out.

 ## 1. Base classes and interfaces

-The module generator tool will generate five files - but in order for these to work you will need a couple of base protocols and classes.
-These are also available in the repo.
+The module generator tool will generate five files - but for these to work you will need a couple of base protocols and classes.
+To get them in your project you should create a new file in Xcode and from the template selection screen, under the VIPER Templates section, select BaseInterfaces, and put them in some common folder in your project, perhaps in Common/VIPER.
 Let's start by covering these base files: *WireframeInterface*, *BaseWireframe*, *ViewInterface*, *InteractorInterface*, *PresenterInterface*, *UIStoryboardExtension*:

 ### WireframeInterface and BaseWireframe